The No-Frauds Club » Cosmonarchy-BW » Sites » Mapmaker's Guidebook

 • Bloodbath-class: Dated creations that still give acceptable matches, but have already served in premiere tournaments

-• Jester class: Maps which have been deemed unfit for purpose for one reason or another
+• Jester class: Maps which have been deemed unfit for competitive play for one reason or another

-A separate directory is also present for Work in Progress maps, which are still actively being iterated upon prior to their placement into the Uprising class.
+A separate directory is also present for new maps, which are still actively being iterated upon prior to their placement into their eventual class.

 Pre-Submission Checklist